Travel Insurance for Expatriates and other Travellers

 Simple economics means that the travel insurance is usually best purchased over the internet and this is particularly the case if you are over 70 years of age or have a pre-existing condition which you need to have covered.

-In the past, expats have sometimes been limited to taking travel from “local” insurers – there is no longer any need to do this – online travel insurance cover on a very competitive basis is now available for expatriates and others in almost all countries of the world.
+In the past, expats have sometimes been limited to taking travel from “local” insurers in their host country, but this is rarely the case now –with online travel insurance cover on a very competitive basis now available for expatriates in almost all countries.

 There are three principle issues that should drive your selection of travel insurance: